What is the challenge?

 Our goal is to give children afflicted by NB and their families the chance for a happy life.
 We will translate the approach we take for NB to other cancers, and use the power of robotics, genomics and computers to identify personalized, targeted and less-toxic treatments for hundreds of childhood cancers.

-Funds are still needed to pay for additional screens and the ongoing execution of our NB research.
+Funds are needed to make the next step possible, an in-vivo mouse study.
 Please consider donating to support our Neuroblastoma Project either by giving directly to Cure First where your donation will be deposited into the NB fund or to our Global Giving Page, where you can browse through our quarterly reports and have more info about the fundraising campaign.

 Proceeds from your donation will help fund Cure First's continuing efforts to discover new drug targets for children with neuroblastoma.